kisstamasj/notes/Azure development path/AZ-900 Microsoft Azure Fundamentals/2-could-concepts.md

 ### Hybrid Cloud
 Microsoft defines hybrid cloud as combining a public cloud (such as Azure) with on-premises infrastructure (private cloud).

 A private cloud consists of cloud computing resources used exclusively by one business or organization.
 The private cloud can be physically located at your organization’s on-site datacenter, or it can be hosted by a third-party service provider.
 But in a private cloud, the services and infrastructure are always maintained on a private network, and the hardware and software are dedicated solely to your organization.
-Reference: What is a private cloud?

 Microsoft defines private clouds as being able to be hosted at your datacenter or hosted by a third-party service.
 Microsoft considers private clouds as offering more flexibility, control, and scalability.
 Note: Other cloud vendors would not agree with those advantages of private clouds, but it is best to be aware of Microsoft's view in case it comes up on the exam.